Scotland's largest utility trade union

 Smaller generators have suffered under NETA and

-larger generators are mothballing capacity or collapsing as in the
+larger generators are mothballing capacity or collapsing as in

-of high pressure sales tactics and blatant mis-selling.
+are the victim of high pressure sales tactics and blatant mis-selling.

 BETTA is largely irrelevant to the real problems